For many of us, an optician is someone we rely on to test our eyes and to help us buy a new pair of glasses or contact lenses.

 As with all new approaches, this will need to be tested across a wider area to know how effective it is in more people.

-But based on the swift and successful treatment of people like Janine, we may soon see the role of opticians through a slightly different lens.
+But based on the potential for swift treatment, we may soon see the role of opticians through a slightly different lens.

 Edmund Fuller is an engagement and communications officer at Cancer Research UK